kuzGo/project-MS2/TESTING.md

 ### Functionality testing :

- - As part of functionality testing the developer tested every part of the website to ensure that everything is working properly on different types of devices and screen sizes:
+ - As part of functionality testing the developer tested every part of the website to ensure that everything is working properly on different types of devices and screen sizes.
+Browsers that the website has been tested on are as follows:Google Chrome, Firefox, Microsoft Edge and Safari on Apple devices.Testing of the website was conducted on numerous devices that I and my close relatives and friends own,these are as follows  : Samsung S10E, Samsung S20, Pixel3a,Nokia 7.2 ,iPhone 8Plus,iPhone XS.
+Laptop Google Pixelbook and Desktop screen sizes all report no issues.
+ - Age checker popup:
+ 1. The age checker popup will be displayed prior to the user visiting the site.
+ 2. The user will be asked to confirm whether or not they are allowed to consume alcoholic beverages.
+ 3. If the Yes button is clicked, the user will be allowed access to the site.
+ 4. If the No button is clicked, the message will be displayed to the user explaining that unfortunately, they will not be able to gain access and the Yes button will disappear since the user is considered below the legal age limit.
  - Navigation bar:
  1. Once hovering over navigation bar links,the buttons will change the size, button's background will become darker and the color slightly change around the Home, Cocktails, and Contact links.
  2. When the Cocktails button is clicked, the page will smoothly scroll the content and bring the user to the sections with some random cocktail recipes .